joshbegley/nyt-latest/README.md

 **Spending a Month’s Salary to See Bad Bunny, Only to Be Turned Away**\
 `The concert was supposed to be one of Mexico’s largest, sold out months before.
-Instead, one of the world’s biggest stars played to a nearly empty floor.`\
+Instead, one of the world’s biggest stars played to a half empty floor.`\
 https://nytimes.com/2022/12/16/world/americas/bad-bunny-ticketmaster-mexico.html?searchResultPosition=1

 **The Top Weeknight Recipes of 2022**\